plioi/plioi.github.io/_posts/2013-06-26-when-writing-c-use-c.markdown

 First, we've got a bit of a temporal coupling issue: this works because we trust that SetUp() and TearDown() will be called in a particular order.
 Ok, so it's not an example of temporal coupling gone horribly wrong - NUnit *will* call them in the right order.
 Still, it's a bit of a code smell in that it motivates us to explicitly call Dispose(), despite the fact that C# already has a keyword ("using") devoted to automating that call safely.
 NUnit's lifecycle attributes are like a mini language built on top of C#, and **we're writing this code in NUnit-the-language instead of writing it in C#**.

-Second, relying on [SetUp] and [TearDown] in a base class can get a little ugly when the child test class also needs to have a [SetUp] or [TearDown], as we saw in <a href="http://www.headspring.com/dry-test-inheritance/">DRY Test Inheritance</a>.
+Second, relying on [SetUp] and [TearDown] in a base class can get a little ugly when the child test class also needs to have a [SetUp] or [TearDown], as we saw in [DRY Test Inheritance](http://www.headspring.com/dry-test-inheritance/).
 Should we mark these methods <code>virtual</code> so child classes don't have to come up with new names for their own [SetUp]s and [TearDown]s?
 If child classes override them, they could easily forget to call base.SetUp() and base.TearDown().
 Even if they remember to, that's more boilerplate than feels necessary.

 **Yikes.
 I just wanted to wrap my tests in transactions.
 Let's do that instead.**